sascristian/HeyberryAI/mycroft/skills/objective_skill/README.md

 # more ways to code objectives

-An example wiki objective has been coded in the skill (without ObjectiveBuilder), this created a bunch of ways with different searchterms and searches wikipedia, this is used in small talk goal to say random stuff, a way may also be other objective
+An example wiki objective has been coded with ObjectiveBuilder, this creates a bunch of ways with different searchterms and searches wikipedia, this is used in small talk goal to say random stuff, a way may also be other objective

-There is a way to overload the selector function for both ways and goals, but i havent still worked out how to configure this
+There is a way to overload the selector function for both ways and goals, but i havent still worked out how to configure this, used in freewill service to select fb posts

 Objectives can be registered from other skills/programs by sending a message to messagebus with the format